FaisalHammad1999/futureproofwiki/Deployment-101-with-AWS-S3.md

 ## Hosting a Static Site with S3
 1. Create files /
-Given S3s agnostic approach to file types, we can easily upload our entire project folder and it will handle the rest, so go ahead and create a project as normal! futureproof students can access this sample code as an example.
+Given S3s agnostic approach to file types, we can easily upload our entire project folder and it will handle the rest, so go ahead and create a project as normal!
+If you like, you can use [this sample code](https://github.com/getfutureproof/fp_demo_aws_s3_static_hosting) as an example.

 2. Upload files to S3 and configure for static site hosting / If you've not already got an AWS account and an IAM user, then **[follow this guide](https://github.com/getfutureproof/fp_guides_wiki/wiki/Basic-AWS-Setup) to get set up and then come back here**.